 Dear Your Teen:

-Help them mourn the loss
+1. Help them mourn the loss.

-It’s not the same as the loss of a loved one or even a family pet, but losing the opportunity to do something you love is a big deal.
+Sure, it’s not the same as the loss of a loved one or even a family pet.
+But losing the opportunity to do something you love is a big deal.
 It’s important that teens have caring adults and friends who will listen, acknowledge how they’re feeling, and allow them the space to be deeply sad or angry about what’s happened.
 And that isn’t just limited to one conversation.
 It can take time.

-Encourage flexible thinking
+2. Encourage flexible thinking.

 We want to remind teens that their peers can and do value them for more than just their athletic talent.
-As they’re working through this transition, it will be important for supportive adults and friends to help them acknowledge other talents or career aspirations, positive aspects of their personality, or qualities valued by friends and family members.
+As they’re working through this transition, it will be important for supportive adults and friends to help them acknowledge other Spor, positive aspects of their personality, or qualities valued by friends and family members.
 Eventually, it will help them start to see the breadth of possibilities for both their identity and their future.

 Additionally, it’s important to really be mindful of a teen’s stress level in this process.
-Try to sit down with your teen; make a list of enjoyable, de-stressing, or relaxing activities, and ensure that the teen makes time for these activities (without necessarily avoiding other responsibilities) amidst the difficulty of this transition.
+Try to sit down with your teen; make a list of enjoyable, de-stressing, or relaxing activities.
+Ensure that the teen makes time for these activities (without necessarily avoiding other responsibilities) amidst the difficulty of this transition.

 Finally, when a teen experiences this type of loss or major transition, it’s very possible that the support of a school counselor or therapist may be required.
 Prolonged sadness or irritability, major changes in sleeping or eating habits, lethargy, or low motivation are all signs that your teen might be depressed.
 As your teen tries to cope, alcohol or substance use could also be a risk.
-Injured athletes These are all situations when it might be helpful to consult a therapist, both for the teen and to help the teen’s family know how best to provide support.
+These are all situations when it might be helpful to consult a therapist, both for the teen and to help the teen’s family know how best to provide support.